HZEmpire/CSE256_PA2_code/README.md

 ```

 ## Usage
-You can run tasks corresponding to above mentioned four tasks by using the argument below:
+You can run tasks corresponding to above mentioned three tasks by using the argument below:

 Command-line Arguments:
 * --mode (-m): Specify the task to run.
 Options include part1, part2, and part3.